gportalanza/The-Sock-Shop-microservices-demo-with-Docker-Compose/README.md

 ## About

 Linux local implementation of the open source web demo Sock Shop (https://microservices-demo.github.io/).
-The demo includes its load testing using also a container for Locus.
+The demo includes its load testing using also a container for Locust.

 ### Topics